-Vaughn's \$1-million flight simulator center includes a Frasca 241 and 142, two Redbirds and one CRJ-200 Canadair regional jet trainer.
-The Redbird FMX is a high-quality, state-of-the-art advanced air-training device with an FMX motion platform that manipulates your sense of balance by also simulating 40-degree roll, 50-degree pitch and 60-degree yaw motions.
+Vaughn's \$1 million flight simulator center includes a Frasca 241 and 142, two Redbirds and one CRJ-200 Canadair regional jet trainer.
+The Redbird FMX is a high-quality, state-of-the-art advanced air-training device with an FMX motion platform that manipulates your sense of balance by simulating 40-degree roll, 50-degree pitch and 60-degree yaw motions.

-Redbirds have six monitors dedicated to external views for practicing circling approaches.
+Redbirds have six monitors dedicated to external views for practicing maneuvers.
 These simulators can be reconfigured to represent most of the airplanes in a training fleet.
-The advanced instructor's software can be run from any Windows laptop or tablet PC, and the station allows the instructor to monitor and control weather conditions and equipment failures.
+The advanced software allows the instructor to monitor and control weather conditions and equipment failures.
 The instructor can also quickly reposition a flight, pause a flight and replay a previously recorded flight.
 The Redbird has a vast terrain and airport database as well as a unique pilot key system.

-In addition to the interior controls, adjustable pilot and co-pilot seats, instrument panel lighting and motion platform emergency stop button, the Redbird's capabilities can be further expanded with additional instrument controls, autopilot buttons, aircraft check lists and indicators for airspeed and altitude monitoring.
+In addition to the interior controls, adjustable pilot and co-pilot seats, instrument panel lighting and motion platform emergency stop button, the Redbird's capabilities can be further expanded with additional instrument controls, autopilot buttons, aircraft check lists, and indicators for airspeed and altitude monitoring.

-Currently, Vaughn College's Redbirds can be used in the following training configurations: Cessna 172, steamgage and glass cockpit, Piper PA-34 and Baron B-58.
+Currently, Vaughn College's Redbirds can be used in the following training configurations: Cessna 172, steam gage and glass cockpit, Piper Seneca and Beechcraft Baron.

-An additional simulator, a new Frasca 241, envelops students in 220 degrees of Tru-Vision flight.
-This flight training device can be configured to represent a single-engine Cessna 172.
-These new simulators will join the College's original device, the FRASCA 142, which allows students to practice takeoffs, landings and other flight maneuvers.
+An additional simulator, a new Frasca 241, envelops students in 220 degrees of TruVision Global[TM] flight.
+This flight-training device can be configured to represent a single-engine Cessna 172 with Garmin 1000 advanced avionics.
+These new simulators will join the College's original device, the Frasca 142, which allows students to practice takeoffs, landings and other flight maneuvers.
 All five simulators will increase the amount of training each flight student will receive.